 There is some controversy surrounding Bolt’s breed.
 Disney animators have said that they based him on the White Swiss Shepherd Dog, but Bolt’s breed is never directly referenced in the film.
 Main character designer Joe Moshier has also indicated that the Bolt’s design is based loosely on a White German Shepherd puppy while admitting that Bolt was never intended to be one specific breed.

 For the longest time, White German Shepherds were just that—German Shepherds with white coats.
 They were just considered a genetic anomaly with a prevalent showing of the recessive gene of a German Shepherd’s coat color.
 However, breeders began isolating this trait and breeding pure White German Shepherds.
 And when this started happening, kennel clubs didn’t take too kindly to it.
 As a matter of fact, White German Shepherds were actually banned from registration in their native Germany.

 Although White Shepherds didn’t fare well in Germany, exported pups in the US and Canada grew in popularity.
 And in 1969, these dogs had their very own breed club established.
 They are now slowly making their way into mainstream kennel clubs with the United Kennel Club recognizing them as an independent breed in 1999.

 White Shepherds have nearly identical builds to the standard German Shepherd.
 Fully grown, they have a large muscular build standing tall at more than 25 inches and weighing up to 90 pounds.
 They are considered to be large dogs and are often used for security, military, or law enforcement working purposes.

-One of the features they’re best known for are there perky, erect ears.
-This breed — along with standard German Shepherds — are known for their sharply angular profiles with their pointed ears, adding more rigidity to their appearance.
+One of the features they’re best known for is their perky, erect ears.
+This breed—along with standard German Shepherds—is known for their sharply angular profiles with their pointed ears, adding more rigidity to their appearance.
 This is easily seen in Bolt’s profile as the animators made sure to accentuate them specifically.